 Squarespace is a do-it-yourself website builder, blogging platform and hosting service that lets any business easily build a professional-looking website just by dragging and dropping elements on the page.

-[Read Related Article: How to Build a Website on Squarespace]
+[Read Related Article: How to Use Squarespace to Build a Website for Your Business]

 Built with design and ease-of-use in mind, Squarespace is a one-stop shop that encompasses everything that was missing from other website development services Casalena had tried.